 The general rule is that a party is bound by all the terms set out in a contractual document if they have signed it.
 This applies whether or not they have read the terms or understood them.
 The exceptions to the general rule are mistakes as to the nature of the document and false statements (see “Consent”).

 A “collateral contract” is a separate contract that exists alongside the main contract.
 Generally, where a contract is in writing, the written terms of that agreement form the basis of the contract.
-In addition, where statements have been made and intended as a promise, and intended to induce the main contract, a collateral contract will be held to exist.
+In addition, where statements have been made and intended as a promise, and intended to induce the making of the main contract, a collateral contract will be held to exist.

 Courts have been prepared to find a collateral contract where one party refused to enter the main contract unless certain assurances were given or unless there was an assurance that one of the written terms of the main contract would not be enforced.
 For the court to hold that a collateral contract has been made, its terms must be consistent with the main written contract.

 Contracts will always contain different types of terms (said or written), some more important than others.
 The more important terms are called “conditions”, the less important terms are called “warranties”.

 Conditions are so important that without them one or other of the parties would not enter into the contract.
 Consequently, to make a condition falsely, or to breach a condition, is viewed so seriously that the wronged party will be entitled to treat the contract as void, voidable or at least rescinded.

 Where the term is a warranty, the wronged party will only be able to seek monetary damages for any loss suffered.
 The contract itself will remain binding on both parties.